xKIROxKUNx/Port_Roms/README.md

-# OctaviOS port roms for Mi A2 (jasmine_sprout)
+# KIRO port roms for Mi A2 (jasmine_sprout)
-Mirror link for my OctaviOS port roms.
+Mirror link for my port roms.